blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Notes: https://www.omyogashala.in/shad-darshan
 # Orthodox
 - 1. Sankhya
+	- **Brief**
-	- It is a discrete school of thought that explains reality as evolving due to **Prakriti** (Nature)
+		- It is a discrete school of thought that explains reality as evolving due to **Prakriti** (Nature of Being)
-	- It views **Purusha** (Soul) as the centres of consciousness, and the universe as consisting of both **Purusha** and **Prakriti**
+		- It views **Purusha** (Witness Consciousness) as the centres of consciousness, and the universe as consisting of both **Purusha** and **Prakriti**
 		- Hence it is kind of dualistic (separation of mind and matter), discrete and atheistic
-	- Differences with Dualism
+	- **Differences with Dualism**
 		- Western Dualism focuses on the difference between "mind" and "matter"
-		- Sankhya Darshana focuses on the difference between "being" and "nature"
+		- Sankhya Darshana focuses on the difference between "witness consciousness" and "nature of being" - that includes outside nature and one's feelings and sensations
 	- **Metaphysics**
 		- **Purusa** is part of **Prakriti**
 		- Purusa is bound to Prakriti by **Jiva**